lelandf/stop-signup-spam/readme.txt

 License: GPLv2 or later
 License URI: LICENSE

-Check email addresses from new registrations against the Stop Forum Spam database.
+Check user registration info against the Stop Forum Spam database before allowing registration

 == Description ==

-Stop Signup Spam will prevent user registration of anyone trying to sign up with an the email address that has been reported to [Stop Forum Spam](http://stopforumspam.com/).
+Stop Signup Spam will prevent user registration of anyone trying to sign up with an the email address or IP address that has been reported to [Stop Forum Spam](http://stopforumspam.com/).

 Contrary to what the name implies, Stop Forum Spam can be used with any web service, not just forums.